susanBuck/notes/07_SysAdmin/03_Customizing-Windows-Cmder.md

 This tool will let you open files and projects in Sublime directly from the Command Line as well working as an EDITOR for git.

-To make it easy to launch this tool, you want to add it's home path to your PATH variable.
+To make it easy to launch this tool, you can add its directory to your PATH variable.
 This way, when you execute `subl` from the command line, Windows will know where to look for it.

-Add the following to your PATH.
+Add the following dir to your PATH.
 Note we're using the short path to `subl.exe` which is found by running `DIR /X`.
 If your short path is slightly different then above, make the necessary edits.

 ```
 C:\PROGRA~1\SUBLIM~1\
 ```

 Ref:
 + <https://scotch.io/tutoria«command-line-using-subl-exe-windows>